P4rzival/Mediapipe-ROS2-Bridge/README.md

 # Mediapipe-ROS2-Bridge
-This is a tool in order to control robots with Google's Mediapipe through ROS2
+A tool to send commands from Google's Mediapipe to ROS2